BRUCE ALONZO GOFF (1904-1982)

 1962 - The Joe Miller House, Chickasaw Street and Frank Philips Boulevard, Bartlesville OK.
 Unbuilt.

 1962 - The Celestine Barby House I, 114 Avenue North, Beaver OK.
 2 designs, second one built.
-Sold to Brenda Winkler.
+Sold to Brenda Abare.

 1962 - The Bruce Stewart House, Tulsa OK.
 2 designs, both unbuilt.

 1963 - The Marion and James Fitchette House, 1900 Saturn Court, Bartlesville OK.
+Sold to Maxine Croley.
+Sold in 1997 to Richard and Estalene Serr.
+Sold in 2003 to GMAC Global Relocation.
+Sold later in 2003 to Richard Townsend.
 Sold in 2007 to Eloise Needleman.

 1963 - The Woodland Hills Speculative House, Roland OK.
 Unbuilt.